About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 Local taxes & permits

-Not included: Dining out at restaurants (most evenings we'll probably all want to explore ashore — budget ~$50–$150/couple/night), personal bar tabs at beach bars, and optional boat toys like kayaks or paddleboards (~$200/week each).
+Dining out ashore at restaurants (most evenings we'll probably all want to explore on land — budget ~$50–$150/couple/night)

 How it works